MadelineMurray/pantheon/docs/Reference/web3js-eea-Methods.md

-`txHash` - `string` : Transaction hash of the private transaction `enclavePublicKey` - `string` : `privateFrom` key for the transaction `retries` - `int` : Number of attempts to make to get the private marker transaction receipts `delay` - `int` : Delay between retries in milliseconds
+`txHash` - `string` : Transaction hash of the private transaction `enclavePublicKey` - `string` : `privateFrom` key for the transaction `retries` - `int` : Optional.
+Number of attempts to make to get the private marker transaction receipts.
+Default is `300`.
+`delay` - `int` : Optional.
+Delay between retries in milliseconds.
+Optional.
+Default is `1000`.

 **Returns**